-The Independent Living Initiative Program (ILI) is a short-term and one-time assistance program for adult consumers and children receiving enhanced benefits services through Alliance Behavioral Healthcare.
+The Independent Living Initiative Program (ILI) is a short-term and one-time assistance program for adult consumers and children receiving enhanced benefits services through Alliance Health.
 It is intended for individuals who are behind on their rent and/or utility payments who are facing possible eviction or utility disconnection or those who need start-up funds to move into permanent housing following short term life circumstances.

 All applications for the Independent Living Initiative must be submitted using the web-based tool.
 Paper applications will no longer be processed.

 In order to maximize the resources of the ILI program, Applicants may only receive assistance once per fiscal year and will not be granted an extension on their original approval for assistance unless there are compelling circumstances.
 These funds are only for Applicants who “if not for these funds will become homeless.”
 If the Applicants have assets or other financial supports-such as help from friends or family they may be ineligible for the Independent Living Initiative Funds.
 In order to qualify for the program Applicants must be homeless, imminently homeless or precariously housed.
 This program is also designed to house Applicants who need initial move in costs (security deposit, utility deposit, etc.) required by potential landlords.
 Alliance strongly encourages Applicants to seek assistance through social service or other charitable agencies before seeking assistance through the ILI program.

 Rent payments must be issued directly to the landlord.
 The lease agreement must be in the name of the Applicant seeking assistance or in the name of the parents/legal guardians if the Applicants are children.
 Payments will not be issued to landlord for damage or work order fees.
 Alliance is not responsible for any lost or stolen checks due to incorrect mailing address.